Give us a missed call on

 The metal price value of steel responds to the same forces that affect other commodities through speculative bets and changing market sentiments.
 Price movements regarding the future act as a basis for traders and investors to place bets which then create market volatility.

-Market sentiment combined with news events along with geopolitical developments that predict future supply and demand patterns leads to both changes in market sentiment and steel price fluctuations.
+Market sentiment combined with news events along with geopolitical developments that predict future supply and demand patterns leads to both changes in market sentiment and volatile steel price market.

 9. Scrap Metal Prices: